 Financial rewards earned under the 2014 Long-Term Incentive Plan (the "LTI Plan") are recognized over the performance period as specified performance or other goals are achieved or exceeded.
 In accordance with the LTI Plan, fifty percent of any cash payment earned is payable in thirty-five equal consecutive monthly installments commencing in February of the calendar year immediately following the conclusion of the performance period and the remaining fifty percent of the payment earned is payable in thirty-five equal consecutive monthly installments commencing in February 2021 and ending in December 2023.
-As such, certain installments to be paid are reflected on the balance sheet as a non-current liability, and the current portion of the installments is reflected in other accrued expenses.
+As of December 31, 2018, unpaid installments for long-term incentive compensation total \$9.0 million, of which \$7.8 million is reflected on the balance sheet as a non-current liability and \$1.2 million is reflected in other accrued expenses.

 At the sole discretion of the Compensation Committee of the Company's Board of Directors, distributions under the LTI Plan are made in cash, or alternatively awarded in the form of common stock or other common stock rights having an equivalent cash value under the terms of the Natural Health Trends Corp.
 2016 Equity Incentive Plan.
 A determination of the form of distribution, if any, is made by the Compensation Committee subsequent to the end of each calendar year.
 As such, amounts earned are considered non-equity awards.
-See Note 6 for grant information of distributions settled in common stock.
+See Note 7 for grant information of distributions settled in common stock.